 If food items are being donated or partially donated to a RSO or department by an outside entity, a Donated Food Form must be completed and submitted to Auxiliary Services a minimum of one week prior to the event.
-To assure compliance with contract terms, the Director of Auxiliary Services and Chartwells Director of Dining must approve this form.
+To assure compliance with contract terms, the A'vainds Director of Dining must approve this form.
 It will be returned to the requestor upon the approval or denial of the request.